McLaren F1 GTR: Other competitions

 At the close of the 1996 seasons, Bigazzi Team SRL, Giroix Racing Team, and David Price Racing took their F1 GTRs to Brazil to compete in races at Curitiba and Brasília.
 Bigazzi took both victories just ahead of the other two McLarens.
 Bigazzi would return to Brazil again in 1997 to take victory at the Mil Milhas.

 Team Davidoff raced in a number of events outside of the mainstream in 1997, appearing at the 6 Hours of Vallelunga with drivers Thomas Bscher and John Nielsen (racing driver) taking a 21 lap victory over the nearest competitor.
 Later, the car appeared at the Le Mans Autumn Cup, finishing second in combined heat races.
 BBA Competition would fly to China for the FIA GT exhibition event at Zhuhai, taking second.

 In 1998, for the short lived GTR Euroseries for privateers, Davidoff raced their F1 GTR in the opening round at Jarama, taking a dominating victory.
 The following week, the car was brought to the opening round of the 1998 Italian GT season, the 1000km of Monza.
 Davidoff's McLaren was able to defeat open cockpit prototypes to take overall victory by eleven laps.
 The car appeared one last time at the final race of the GTR Euroseries season, a four-hour race at Spa.
-Unfortunately the car was forced to retire with a blown head gasket.
+The car was forced to retire with a blown head gasket.